-The site is completely fenced, which restricts public access.
-However, persons who enter the site could contact contaminants in the soil by walking on the site, digging or otherwise disturbing the soil.
-People are not coming into contact with the contaminated groundwater because the area is served by a public water supply that is not affected by this contamination.
+Measures are in place to prevent access and contact with contamination in soil.
+People are not drinking the contaminated groundwater because the area is served by a public water supply that is not affected by this site.

 6.5: Summary of the Remediation Objectives